Lornavav/The-Big-Stream-Theory/README.md

 ### Strategy

 User stories were written using GitHub Issues and were prioritised using the MoSCoW method.
-User stories along with testing can be found HERE
+User stories along with testing can be found [here](TESTING.md).

 ### Scope